12 Excuses for Missing Work

 So, what makes an excuse bad and problematic?
 The common denominators are:

 - They are lazy.
 As mentioned above, you might not even be trying to come up with a believable excuse but just blur out an inconvenient truth.
 You won’t make your excuse stick if you’re not even trying to feel sorry for missing work – there are times when thinking hard for an excuse is better than just lazily coming up with something.
+For instance, you work as a VPN software engineer in the remote mode.
+Having a lot of tasks to be completed you might start watching Netflix with VPN explaining it with its direct relation to your daily duties.

 - They are hazy.
 Bad excuses are also a little lacking in terms of the explanation.
 While you don’t want to come up with a weird storyline to pull off an excuse, you can’t make your reason leave more questions than answers.